-Welcome from Director of Services
+Welcome from TCF

 Healthwatch

 The Care Forum has been awarded the Healthwatch contract for Bath and North East Somerset and Swindon.

 Healthwatch will give children, young people and adults a powerful voice locally and will help people to get the best out of their health and social care services.